RazMake/PowerDelayDevice/README.md

 * _The 3mf should be opened by your slicer application and it has the settings for printing with ABS._

 # Endresult
 All that's left to do is to plug the devices that should receiv power with a delay into the "nornally OFF" outlets.
+**Note:**_The Attiny chip is accessible so if I need to program a differnt timeout I can just take it out, reprogram it and then put it back._
 ![Device](https://github.com/RazMake/PowerDelayDevice/blob/master/Photos/image007.jpg?raw=true)